How Long Does it Take to Recover From a Concussion?

 Sports Concussion Lawyers Representing Clients Nationwide

 Concussions can pose significant risks to athletes.
-These injuries are often linked to short-term and long-term physical, emotional, and mental injuries.
+These injuries are often linked to short-term and long-term physical, emotional, and mental injuries and progressive neutrodegenerative disease.
 Although these injuries are preventable, those who are in a position to look out for their well-being consistently fail to take the action that is necessary to protect athletes.

 Call our office today at (877) 958-7920 for a complimentary consultation.